zjuzhanxf/running-information-analysis/README.md

 java -jar running-information-analysis-service-1.0-SNAPSHOT.jar
 ```

-3. Test REST API - POST
+3. Test REST API - POST <br/>
 Open Postman app.
 Select POST verb.
 Enter the address below to "Enter Request URL" field.
 Copy contents in JSON_input.txt, and paste into body, select "raw" format and "JSON(application/json)", click "Send".
 ```
 http://localhost:8080/runningInfo
 ```

-4. Test REST API - GET
+4. Test REST API - GET <br/>
-In Postman app, select GET verb.
+In Postman app, select GET verb. <br/>
 Enter the address below to "Enter Request URL" field.
 It will show all the results, display by pages.
 The URL has parameter "page=0".
-You can also try "page=1" or "page=2", etc.
+You can also try "page=1" or "page=2", etc. <br/>
-Click "SEND".
+Click "SEND".<br/>
 ```
 http://localhost:8080/runningInfo?page=0
 ```
 Enter the address below to "Enter Request URL" field.
 It will show the result with runningId = "7c08973d-bed4-4cbd-9c28-9282a02a6032".
-Click "SEND".
+Click "SEND".<br/>
 ```
 http://localhost:8080/runningInfo/7c08973d-bed4-4cbd-9c28-9282a02a6032
 ```

-5. Test REST API - DELETE
+5. Test REST API - DELETE<br/>
-In Postman app, select DELETE verb.
+In Postman app, select DELETE verb. <br/>
 Enter the address below to "Enter Request URL" field.
 It will delete the result with runningId = "7c08973d-bed4-4cbd-9c28-9282a02a6032".
-Click "SEND".
+Click "SEND".<br/>
 ```
 http://localhost:8080/runningInfo/7c08973d-bed4-4cbd-9c28-9282a02a6032
 ```
 Enter the address below to "Enter Request URL" field.
-It will delete all the results.
+It will delete all the results.<br/>
-Click "SEND".
+Click "SEND".<br/>
 ```
 http://localhost:8080/runningInfo/
 ```